vz-risk/mapping-tools/README.md

 ```
 ... return a
 [`mapping`](https://docs.python.org/2/library/stdtypes.html#mapping-types-dict)
-of keyword arguments to be passed to the `model_prime_type constructor`.
+of keyword arguments to be passed to the `model_prime_type` constructor.
 Some
 common translation functions are packaged with `mapping_tools`.
 > #### Translation Functions
 ```python